ChristopherRC/www.ccadb.org/cas/incident-report.md

 ### When should Incident Reports be updated?

 CA Owners SHOULD respond promptly to comments and questions, and in no circumstances MUST a request or question linger without a response for more than 7 days, even if the response is only to acknowledge the request or question and provide a later date when a response will be delivered.
-Comments from the community SHOULD be acknowledged and addressed by CA Owners.

 Open Incident Reports MUST be updated:
-- on or before the “Next update” date in the “Whiteboard” field of the bug (note: CA Owners MAY request the "Next update" Whiteboard field be set by a Root Store Operator to align with a specific date related to an open Action Item.);
+- on or before the "Next update" date in the "Whiteboard" field of the bug (note: CA Owners MAY request the "Next update" Whiteboard field be set by a Root Store Operator to align with a specific date related to an open Action Item.);
-- weekly, if a “Next update” date is not recorded;
+- weekly, if a "Next update" date is not recorded;
 - in response to community questions or comments as described above; or
 - when Action Items are changed, completed, or delayed.

 In the case of Incident Reports with a Whiteboard field of "revocation-delay", Incident Reports MUST be updated every 72 hours to describe a summary of:
-- the number of certificates that have been revoked.
+- the number of certificates that have been revoked;
-- the number of certificates that have NOT YET been revoked.
+- the number of certificates that have NOT YET been revoked; and
 - the number of certificates planned for revocation that have expired.

 ### How should Incident Reports be scoped?